-“To thine own self be true” is Polonius’s advice to his son Laertes, viagra sales as he heads to Paris, buy viagra Hamlet Act 1, scene 3.
+“To thine own self be true” is Polonius’s advice to his son Laertes, as he heads to Paris, Hamlet Act 1, scene 3.
 While Shakespeare’s meaning was manifold the phrase offers sound advice for today’s CEOs, managers and anyone in business: Do not stray from the sound principles that led to your success.

 The hard road